yugen-ok/AiRT/README.md

-# A minimal, inspectable runtime for building LLM-based agents with tool access
+# AI Response Tools: A minimal, inspectable runtime for building LLM-based agents with tool access

 ## Motivation